SDU-eScience/UCloud/docs/developer-guide/orchestration/compute/jobs.md

 # $accessToken is a valid access-token issued by UCloud
 # ------------------------------------------------------------------------------------------------------

-# The user finds an interesting application from the catalogue
+# The user finds an interesting application from the catalog

 # Authenticated as user
 curl -XGET -H "Authorization: Bearer $accessToken" "$host/api/hpc/apps?itemsPerPage=50&page=0"